phomemes/phomemes.github.io/_includes/content/challenge.md

 ### Data Challenge Posters

 Submissions for the data challenge are expected to submit one-page papers describing their approach, which they will then present during the workshop.

+### Data Challenge Links

+Datasets for these challenges are available via this [link in Google Drive](https://drive.google.com/drive/folders/1T-rMCSjk5C41UTnbp69bC8g9zR5HVVaC?usp=sharing).

+This dataset is organized into folders per account, so you get a sample of images per account.
+In this folder, you will find:

+#### Training Data

+- `authenticity.training` - Samples of accounts and associated images across six classes, two authentic groups (`congress` from US Congresspeople and `political_images` from a sample of politically engaged US Twitter accounts) and four inauthentic groups.
+- `screenshot.training` - Links to datasets that can be used for training to identify specific screenshots.

+#### Challenge Data

+- `challenge_data.large` - A large dataset of 2,095 accounts and about 21 images per account.
+- `challenge_data.small` - A small dataset of 411 accounts and about 21 images per account.
+This dataset is a subsample of the large dataset.